ydavidchen/cd4t_pilot_signature/README.md

-# cd4t_pilot_signature
+# CD4T gene expression signature in peripheral blood

-CD4T gene expression signature in peripheral blood
+This is the R script repository for the project.